troii/Rudeltippen/README.md

 Step 5
 ------------------

 In Step 0 you did copy the application.conf from your previous installation, didn't you?
 Copy this file to your INSTLLATIONFOLDER/conf and replace the existing file.
-If you did not make of copy application.conf, even though you were told to, you need to rerun Step 2 (and only step 2!) of the Installation guide (see above).
+If you did not make a copy of application.conf, even though you were told to, you need to rerun Step 2 (and only step 2!) of the installation guide (see above).

 Step 6
 ------------------